Pancreatic Cancer Treatment in Hyderabad, India

 The aforementioned tests can be divided into haematological, genetic and imaging tests.

-Genetic testing for Pancreatic cancer
+Pancreatic cancer stages

 After an imaging modality has assisted in establishing a likely pancreatic cancer diagnosis, the next question is whether surgery can be performed to treat pancreatic cancer.
 Based on CT and/or EUS criteria, pancreatic masses are staged as resectable, unresectable, or borderline resectable.
 The TNM stages of pancreatic cancer include: